Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Distribution of Temporal Motifs

 Before we present our proofs, we will need a few preliminary results and definitions.
 Our first preliminary is a short result concerning the probability of a given collection of labels obeying the partial order.
-Here it is important to distinguish between the continuous case, where labels are totally ordered almost surely, and the discrete case, where multiple labels may share the same time stamp. \DefRPosetFunction* \begin{restatable}{lemma}{LemRPosetExtension} For a finite set $A$ and a partial order $P=(A,\prec)$,
+Here it is important to distinguish between the continuous case, where labels are totally ordered almost surely, and the discrete case, where multiple labels may share the same time stamp. \begin{restatable}{definition}{DefRPosetFunction} For a poset $P=(A,\prec)$ and $\beta \in [n]$, we take $R(P)$ to be the number of linear extensions of $P$ and $R(P,\beta)$ to be the number of mappings from $A$ to $[\beta]$ such that $P$ is satisfied on $[\beta]$. \end{restatable} \begin{restatable}{lemma}{LemRPosetExtension} For a finite non-empty set $A$ and a partial order $P=(A,\prec)$,

 Similarly,

 \end{restatable} \begin{proof} The result for $R(P)$ holds trivially as $R(P)\geq 1$ and $|A|!\leq |A|^{|A|}$.
 For the other inequality, we will separate into two cases, and show that the minimum in each is at least constant.
 Since $\beta>\text{height}(P)$, $R(P,\beta)>1$ (as the assignment of each element to its height trivially satisfies $P$).
 Thus, if $|A|>\beta$,